browserengineering/book/book/preface.md

-A computer science degree traditionally includes courses in operating systems, compilers, and databases in order to replace mystery with code, so that Linux, Postgres, and LLVM look like improvements, additions, and optimizations atop an understandable core.[^1]
+A computer science degree traditionally includes courses in operating systems, compilers, and databases in order to replace mystery with code.
+These courses transform Linux, Postgres, and LLVM into improvements, additions, and optimizations to an understandable core architecture.
+The lesson transcends the specific system studied: _all_ computer systems, no matter how big and seemingly complex, can be studied and understood.

 [^1]: Others reasons for these classes: a focus on speed; learning
     low-level APIs; practice with C; knowing the stack; using systems